 Have an overall GPA of 3.0 or higher.

 Live within a 100-mile radius of UCLA and have a reliable form of transportation to all CC2PhD events.
-We do NOT consider carpooling with other students to be a reliable form of transportation.

 Will submit a transfer application to at least three University of California (UC) campuses by November 30, 2018.
 Then will enroll at any UC, CSU, private, or out-of-state four-year college for Fall 2019.
 To be eligible to transfer, you must meet the minimum UC transfer eligibility requirements listed here.
 Keep in mind that certain UC campuses have more rigorous eligibility requirements.